neomq/TGC16-Assignment-1/README.md

 - Users can choose to hide the search results to allow the map a larger area for viewing and interaction.

 **Non-Functional Requirements:**
-- Mobile responsiveness: to cater to users on the go who are using the app on their mobile devices.
+- Mobile responsiveness: to cater to users on the go who are usi ng the app on their mobile devices.
 - Usability: Easy to perform the search and view search results.

 ### 3. Structure